This was first published in two parts in the September and October, 2020, issues of Spermatorrhea magazine. Reprinted here with permission.

-The town I lived in, like the town everyone lived in, started to turn, just a little bit, into a Hollywood movie about a disease that was taking over the world.
+The town I lived in, like the town everyone lived in, started to turn, little by little, into a Hollywood movie about a disease that was taking over the world.

 Almost everywhere was on lockdown.
 What better time, I began to think, going partially mad in my isolation (like any number of second-tier, supporting cast members in a movie like that), to get my end-of-world mojo kickin’ and get women to have some last-resort (or, better yet, ‘final-moments’) sex before the apocalypse actually hit, and I and almost everyone else got killed around midway through?

 I’d try getting to the grocery stores right when they opened, and try my luck there.

 But the movie was being filmed in those aisles, too.
 If I didn’t remember to pass someone six feet outside of their personal space, they shot me a dirty look.
 Some would even stop, turn around and hunch their back to me, almost cowering.
 One lady stopped, seeing me about to enter the aisle, and when I motioned her to come through, did an about-face and headed back the way she came.
 Three-quarters of everybody had a mask on.